 Another desirable feature of a standard clock is that reproductions of it stay in synchrony with each other when environmental conditions are the same.
 Otherwise we may be limited to relying on a specifically-located standard clock that can't be trusted elsewhere and that can be stolen.
 Cesium clocks in a suburb of Istanbul work just like cesium clocks in an airplane over New York City.

-The principal goal in selecting a standard clock is to reduce mystery in physics by finding a periodic process that, if adopted as our standard, makes the resulting system of physical laws simpler and more useful.
+The principal goal in selecting a standard clock is to reduce mystery in physics by finding a periodic process that, if adopted as our standard, makes the resulting system of physical laws simpler and more useful, and allows us to explain phenomena that otherwise would be mysterious.
 Choosing an atomic clock as standard is much better for this purpose than choosing the periodic dripping of water from our goat skin bag or even the periodic revolution of the Earth about the Sun.
 If scientists were to have retained the Earth-Sun clock as the standard clock and were to say that by definition the Earth does not slow down in any rotation or in any revolution, then when a comet collides with Earth, tempting the scientists to say the Earth's period of rotation and revolution changed , the scientists would be forced instead to alter, among many other things, their atomic theory and say the frequency of light emitted from cesium atoms mysteriously increases all over the universe when comets collide with Earth.
-By switching to the cesium atomic standard, these alterations are unnecessary, the mystery vanishes.
-Now scientists can explain that the non-uniform wobbling of the Earth's daily rotations and yearly revolutions is due to comet collisions--or is due to the effect of varying tides on the Earth, convection beneath the Earth's crust, our planet's encounters with dust, and the gravitational pull of the moon, Sun, and other planets.
-Without the change in standard clock, physicists would be faced with mysterious relationships among these factors; those factors could not be allowed to affect the period of rotation and revolution of the Earth if the periods had to be the same by definition.
+By switching to the cesium atomic standard, these alterations are unnecessary, and the mystery vanishes.

 To achieve the goal of choosing a standard clock that maximally reduces mystery, we want the clock's readings to be consistent with the accepted laws of motion, in the following sense.
 Newton's first law of motion says that a body in motion should continue to cover the same distance during the same time interval unless acted upon by an external force.
 If we used our standard clock to run a series of tests of the time intervals as a body coasted along a carefully measured path, and we found that the law was violated and we couldn't account for this mysterious violation by finding external forces to blame and we were sure that there was no problem otherwise with Newton's law or with the measurement of the length of the path, then the problem would be with the clock.
 Leonhard Euler [1707-1783] was the first person to suggest this consistency requirement on our choice of a standard clock.
 A similar argument holds today but with using the laws of motion from Einstein's theory of relativity.

 What it means for the standard clock to be accurate depends on your philosophy of time.
 If you are a conventionalist, then once you select the standard clock it can not fail to be accurate in the sense of being correct.
 On the other hand, if you are an objectivist, you will say the standard clock can be inaccurate.
 There are different sorts of objectivists.
-Suppose we ask the question, "Can the time shown on a properly functioning standard clock be inaccurate?"
-The answer is "no" if the target is to be in synchrony with the current standard clock, as the conventionalists believe, but "yes" if there is another target.
-Objectivists can propose at least three distinct targets: (1) absolute time in Newton's sense, (2) the best possible clock, and (3) the best known clock.
+Suppose we ask the question, "Can the time shown on a properly functioning standard clock ever be inaccurate?"
+The answer is "no" if the target is synchrony with the current standard clock, as the conventionalists believe, but "yes" if there is another target.
+Objectivists can propose at least three other distinct targets: (1) absolute time (perhaps in Isaac Newton's sense that he proposed in the 17th century), (2) the best possible clock, and (3) the best known clock.
 We do not have a way of knowing whether our current standard clock is close to target 1 or target 2.
-But if the best known clock has not yet been chosen to be the standard clock, then the current standard clock can be inaccurate in sense 3.
+But if the best known clock is known not yet to have been chosen to be the standard clock, then the current standard clock can be inaccurate in sense 3.

 When you want to know how long a basketball game lasts, why do we subtract the start time from the end time?
 The answer is that we accept a metric for duration in which we subtract two time numbers to determine the duration between the two.
 Why don't we choose another metric and, let's say, subtract the square root of the start time from the square root of the end time?
 This question is implicitly asking whether our choice of metric can be incorrect or merely inconvenient.